De Sitter vacua -- when are `subleading corrections' really subleading?: Introduction

 The purpose of this paper is to explore the robustness of this weakly-warped LVS de Sitter solution against subleading curvature, warping and $g_s$ corrections.
 We will find that the weak warping renders some the corrections less dangerous, compared to the strongly-warped LVS case.
 Some of the corrections even help in bringing us into the weakly-warped regime of parameter space.
 Other corrections, however, continue to be dangerous, representing contributions to the off-shell scalar potential, moduli vevs and vacuum energy that have no parametric suppression in small $g_s$ or large volume.
 Our results are summarised in Table \ref{tb:summary}.
-In order for the weakly-warped dS solution to be consistent, with the neglected corrections genuinely suppressed, the higher dimension construction must be such that certain numerical coefficients are small or even vanishing.
+In order for the weakly-warped dS solution to be consistent, with the neglected corrections genuinely suppressed, the higher dimension construction must be such that certain numerical coefficients are small or even vanishing; as we will discuss in the closing section, this may indeed be possible.

 The paper is organised as follows.
 In Sections \ref{sec:ww-conifold}--\ref{sec:ww-LVS-dS} we review the weakly-warped de Sitter vacua, in a presentation that supersedes that in\footnote{We correct an error in the original presentation \cite{Bento:2021nbb}.} \cite{Bento:2021nbb}.
 We begin with a description of warped compactifications and the warped deformed conifold, and the 4d low energy effective field theory for the volume and conifold moduli.
 Then we discuss the conifold modulus stabilisation and finally we treat the full volume and conifold moduli stabilisation in the context of a weakly-warped LVS scenario.
 The main part of the paper is Section \ref{sec:dangerous-corrections}, where we compute the subleading corrections to the off-shell scalar potential, and then examine their consequences for the moduli vevs and vacuum energy.
 We conclude with a summary and outlook in Section \ref{sec:conclusions}.